 General provision In case of taxable supply of services,

-invoice shall be issued within a period of
+COL invoice shall be issued within a period of

 thirty days from the date of supply of

-service (In case the supplier of services
+service (In case the supplier of services is

-is an insurer or a banking company or a
+an insurer or a banking company or a

 financial institution, including a non-

 banking financial company, the invoice

-shall be issued within 45 days of supply
+shall be issued within 45 days of supply of

-of service)
+service)

-Continuous Supply of service before or at the time each such statement is issued or, as the case may be, each such payment is received Continuous supply having on or before the due date of payment ascertainable due date Continuous supply having before or at the time when the supplier of unascertainable due date service receives the payment Continuous supply where the on or before the date of completion of payment is linked to the that event completion of an event When contract ceases before at the time when the supply ceases and completion of supply such invoice shall be issued to the extent of the supply made before such cessation
+issued or, as the case may be, each such

+, , , , , , , , , , , , , , , , , , ,

+payment is received

+on or before the due date of payment

+before or at the time when the supplier of

+service receives the payment

+MAGA

+on or before the date of completion of that

+event

+(0)

+at the time when the supply ceases and

+such invoice shall be issued to the extent of

+the supply made before such cessation

+No.

+t t a

 Where the goods being sent or taken on approval for sale or return are removed before the supply takes place, the invoice shall be issued before or at the time of supply or six months from the date of removal, whichever is earlier.
-Here, "tax invoice" shall include any revised invoice issued by the supplier in respect of a supply made earlier.
+Here, -tax invoice shall include any revised invoice issued by the supplier in respect of a supply made earlier.
 The Government may, on the recommendations of the Council, by notification, specify the categories of goods or services in respect of which a tax invoice shall be issued or any other document issued in relation to the supply shall be deemed to be a tax invoice.